-Further details can be found on the Short Breaks page
+More information can be found in our Short Breaks advice and information page

 There is a full explanation of the process and guidance in the Parent guide.

-If you have been assessed and qualify for social care support, you can contact the CAN Social Care team.
+If you have been assessed and qualify for social care support, you can contact the complex needs (children's social care) team

 If you are aged 18 or over and are eligible for social care support you may have this support provided through a personal budget.
 You can only have a personal budget if you have received an assessment which states you are eligible for support to meet your social care needs.
 An assessment is a discussion with you that helps us to understand what support and assistance you might need.